 A website you build will be browsed using different types of browsers by different people across the world.
 Each browser has its different versions.
 So if you need your website to be successfully browsed by people without any inconvenience, it should be compatible with different versions of the different browsers.
 What makes the website incompatible?
-There are so many issues every developer faces while developing a website which make it incompatible with the browsers.
+There are so many issues every developer faces while developing a website that makes it incompatible with the browsers.
 In this article, we will discuss the 7 common cross-browser issues faced by the developers.

 HTML or CSS Code Specific Errors

 Cross-browser testing involves the proper validation of HTML and CSS codes.
 Invalid codes can be a major problem during the testing.
-Cross-browser testing expects valid codes since different browsers are going to read and handle it.
-Developers may have a possibility of making very negligible errors as simply as not closing the tags.
+Cross-browser testing expects valid codes since different browsers are going to read and handle them.
+Developers may have a possibility of making very negligible errors as simple as not closing the tags.
 Some browsers may auto-correct this, but some browsers cannot.
 Browsers such as Firefox and Chrome can detect such issues and can resolve them, but some other browsers cannot resolve such issues by themselves.

-Validation of HTML involves ensuring whether all the tags are properly closed, whether the tags are used correctly according to their purpose, whether DOCTYPE is used and more.
-CSS Validation is also the same, whether property names and values are properly spelled, whether curly braces are correctly matched and so on.
+Validation of HTML involves ensuring whether all the tags are properly closed, whether the tags are used correctly according to their purpose, whether DOCTYPE is used, and more.
+CSS Validation is also the same, whether property names and values are properly spelled, whether curly braces are correctly matched, and so on.
 To resolve this issue, it is always recommended to use HTML and CSS code validating tools such as W3C HTML Validator and Jigsaw CSS Validator.

 Unavailable CSS Resets

 Every browser possesses a specific design layout or some basic styles of CSS that is imposed on the website when opened in it, by default.
 So, if a website wants to use its specific layout, then it has to override the already available, default layout.
 Otherwise, the website will be rendered in a different way that depends upon the currently used browser.
-So, to avoid this a CSS reset style sheet can be used in your web page to ensure whether the browser you are using starts its rendering with the same set of basic rules.
+So, to avoid this a CSS reset style sheet can be used on your web page to ensure whether the browser you are using starts its rendering with the same set of basic rules.
 Some of the commonly used CSS reset style sheets are HTML5Reset, Eric Meyers CSS Reset, and Normalize.css.
-Twitter Bootstrapped and many other famous front-end frameworks don't need an external reset as they already have a reset with them.
+Twitter Bootstrapped and many other famous front-end frameworks don’t need an external reset as they already have a reset with them.

 Read our article on Getting started with React Native Flexbox Layout